tiaradwiputri/quiz-handson-c1/quiz.md

-# 1 Data Exploration Section
+# 1 Data Exploration

-## Data Exploration Tutorial

 In this quiz, we will be using turnover of employee data (`turnover`).
-The data is available in your R environment.
-Before you perform classification, you need to explore the data to get information about the data.
-Glimpse the data from `turnover` data!
-You can choose `str()` or `glimpse()`.
+The data is stored as csv file in this repository as `turnover_balance.csv` file.
+Before you build your classification model, you need to perform an exploratory analysis to be able to understand the data.
+Glimpse the structure of our `turnover` data!
+You can choose either `str()` or `glimpse()` function.

 ```
 # your code here

 ```

-As we can see on turnover data, this data consist of 10 variables and 14.999 row.
-Turnover dataset is a human resource data that shows historical data of employee characteristics that are resigned or not.
-This is more information about variable in the dataset:
+As you might see, this data consist of 10 variables and 14.999 rows.
+This dataset is a human resource data that shows historical data of employee characteristics for the one that has resigned and the one that have not.
+Pay attention to the dataset glossary below:

   - `satisfaction_level`: the level of employee satisfaction working in a company
   - `last_evaluation`: employee satisfaction level at the last evaluation